Last updated

 Do you rememeber why we did all that effort?
 We wanted to use that script in Boomi!
 Copy and paste all the script code 1:1 into the script component.
 Of course, the Test class is not needed in Boomi.

-You can copy and paste the script code into the psgAggregatePricesscript component
+You can copy and paste the script code into the psgAggregatePrices

 Check the process logs to see the log entires your script has written